-As you fill out the FAFSA®, you’ll notice that the form requires you to supply your AGI.
+As you fill out the FAFSA®, you’ll notice that the form requires you to supply your Adjusted Gross Income.
 This income-related figure comes from your federal tax return and reflects how much you earn minus a few standard deductions.
 If you’re filing as a dependent student, you’ll also need to supply your parents’ AGI.

-Although your family’s AGI is an important factor in determining how much you’re expected to contribute toward your college costs, it isn’t the only number that goes into the equation.
+Although your family’s Adjusted Gross Incomeis an important factor in determining how much you’re expected to contribute toward your college costs, it isn’t the only number that goes into the equation.
 Your family’s savings and investments also affect the total, as does the net worth of any family businesses.

-Your family’s AGI and assets minus specified allowances equals your expected family contribution (EFC).
+Your family’s Adjusted Gross Income and assets minus specified allowances equals your expected family contribution (EFC).
 The FAFSA® uses a standardized form to ensure that every applicant has the same criteria for calculating income and assessing need-based aid.

 Essentially, your EFC helps your school’s financial aid office assess your family ability to contribute to your education for the upcoming academic year.
 This number could range from thousands of dollars to zero, which means you’ve demonstrated substantial financial need.